YanaSn0/Python/README.md

 ## Splits a video into video (.mp4) and audio (.m4a) files.

-python process.py split ./videos/O11.mp4 --output-dir ./split --debug
+python process.py split ./downloaded/YanaSn0w1_Video --debug

 ## Combine Video and Audio